milestesta/RMT_Tokamak/README.md

     - `cyl2xyz(pos_cyl)`
         - Inputs a position in cylindrical coordinates $[\phi,z,r]$ and returns the position in rectangular coordinates $[x,y,z]$.
 - `psi_output(fname)`
-    - Outputs $\psi$ data to $\texttt{./fname}$ in a standardized format.
+    - Outputs $\psi$ data to ./fname in a standardized format.

 [`simulate.py`](https://github.com/milestesta/RMT_Tokamak/blob/main/simulate.py)
 - `simulate(model,x0,v0,dt,tsteps)`
     - Simulates a plasma particle in the tokamak given the class within [`gs_solver.py`](https://github.com/milestesta/RMT_Tokamak/blob/main/gs_solver.py), the initial position and velocity, the length per time step, and the number of timesteps.

-Additional, but still in testing, functionality can be found within the [development](https://github.com/milestesta/RMT_Tokamak/tree/main/development) directory.
+Additional functionality, which is still in testing, can be found within the [development](https://github.com/milestesta/RMT_Tokamak/tree/main/development) directory.

 ## Common Usage